sinangoral/possibilistic-design/about.md

 Students can expect to:

-1. Dive deep into the tenants of critical and speculative design;
+1. Dive deep into the tenets of critical and speculative design;

 1. Develop preliminary hard skills in visual programming workflows, visual design, electronics prototyping, and basic programming;